 Google has taken a major initiative to preserve the artistic creation of the world’s art and culture and bring it online for the art lovers.
 Before the company’s annual developer conference Google I/O kicks off the tech giant has unveiled an Art Camera capable of capturing gigapixel images.

-The Art Camera is a custom built has ability to snap ultra high resolution images quickly capture real world art works and to allow the web users the ability to view art up close down to the very brushstrokes.
+The Art Camera is a custom-built has the ability to snap ultra-high-resolution images quickly capture real-world artworks and to allow the web users the ability to view the art up close down to the very brushstrokes.
 Google has built only 20 of these Art Cameras to be used for digitalizing images and will not be available for the mass audience.

-As a part of Google Cultural Institute’s first five years celebration Google has shared some great images by famous painters online and you can have sneak peak of these images here.
+As a part of Google Cultural Institute’s first five years celebration, Google has shared some great images by famous painters online and you can have a sneak peek of these images here.